simonbjork/exchange-docs/docs/nuke/settings.md

 Support for environment variables using $<name> syntax (i.e path/to/$PROJ/$SHOT).

 Note that you can override the regular export with the EXCHANGE_JSON_PATH environment variable as well.

+## Generate class overrides file
+It's possible to override the node classes for created nodes.

+For example a Camera node is by default created (imported) as a "Camera2" (to keep backwards compatibility), but by exporting an overrides file a different class can be used instead (i.e Camera3).

+Overrides are available for all supported 3D nodes and it's possible to have different defaults for the legacy and the new 3D system.

+The file is called "_bv_exchange_class_overrides.json" and is saved in the users ".nuke" directory.
+The path can be overriden with EX_NUKE_OVERRIDES_PATH environment variable.

+*Make sure to keep the formatting of the json file intact (keeping quotes/commas).

+---

+## Light Intensity
+Specify values to multiply light intensity for export/import.
+Default at 1.

+---